common name: a coconut mite

 Figure 7.
 Early damage in a broader area to a young coconut by Aceria guerreronis Keifer, a coconut mite.
 Photograph by J. V. DeFilippis, University of Florida.

-Prior to maturing, coconuts are green, yellow, bronze, apricot color, or a blend of these colors, depending on variety.
-Mature coconut fruits (i.e., of about 12 months of development) turn brown naturally.
-Thus, the dark brown color of advanced damage of coconut mite is most noticeable before the fruit has fully matured.
+Young coconuts are green, yellow, bronze, light orange, or a blend of these colors, depending on variety.
+Mature coconut fruits are brown.
+Thus, the dark brown color of advanced coconut mite damage is most noticeable before the fruit has fully matured.
 Coconut mite damage can be spotted at a distance, but the diagnosis must be confirmed by closer examination.
-Browning of coconuts can be caused by various factors other than coconut mites, including various forms of mechanical damage.
-For example, a petiole constantly rubbing against a coconut in winds can cause browning over the affected area of the surface.
-A smooth brown surface may be the result of recent damage due to cold (e.g., after abnormally cold periods during winter in Florida).
+Browning of coconuts can be caused by factors other than coconut mites, including various forms of mechanical damage.
+For example, a petiole constantly rubbing against a coconut in the wind can cause browning over the affected area of the surface.
+A smooth brown surface may be the result of recent damage due to cold.

 In Florida and Puerto Rico, a second mite, Tarsonemus sp.
 (Acari: Tarsonemidae), causes damage similar in appearance to early coconut mite damage, but is rare.
 This mite occurs in populations of not more than a few hundred individuals per coconut and has been seen only on young coconuts.
-In a study involving a large number of coconuts in Florida that had damage attributable to mites feeding beneath the perianth, 99% were found to be infested with coconut mite, and only 1% with Tarsonemus sp.
+In a Florida study of coconuts with damage attributable to mites feeding beneath the perianth, 99% were found to be infested with coconut mite, and only 1% with Tarsonemus sp.

 Predatory mites found beneath the coconut perianth in Florida and observed to prey on coconut mites include Amblyseius largoensis Muma, Neoseiulus mumai Denmark, and N. paspalivorus DeLeon.
 In Puerto Rico, Bdella distincta Baker and Bablock preyed on coconut mite and on Steneotarsonemus furcatus (DeLeon) in the same habitat.
 In both of these localities, however, coconut mite infestations were heavy, implying that the effects of these predators were insignificant.